Career Leader, Centre for Career Action – Winter 2020

 - Availability to work approximately 8-12 hours per week the first month of the term and 1-4 hours per week the remainder of the term

-- Availability to work one evening shift from 5:00-7:00pm per month
+- Availability to work one evening shift from 5:00-7:00 p.m. per month as well as two events per term

 - Full-term commitment required with the possibility to extend contract in subsequent terms

-- Professional and friendly demeanor with excellent interpersonal skills
+- Professional and friendly demeanour with excellent interpersonal skills

 - Exceptional oral and written communication skills